Dolphins will bring in another quarterback, while Tagovailoa deals with concussion - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 MIAMI GARDENS, Fla.
-(AP) — The Miami Dolphins will bring in another quarterback while starter Tua Tagovailoa deals with his latest concussion, coach Mike McDaniel said Friday.
+(AP) — The Miami Dolphins will bring in another quarterback while starter Tua Tagovailoa deals with his latest concussion, and coach Mike McDaniel insisted Friday that the only thing that should matter to him — or anyone — is Tagovailoa’s health.

-For now, Skylar Thompson will be considered the Dolphins’ starter while Tagovailoa is sidelined.
+For the short term at least, Skylar Thompson will be considered the Dolphins’ starter while Tagovailoa is sidelined.
 Tagovailoa left Thursday night’s 31-10 loss to Buffalo in the third quarter with the third known concussion of his NFL career, all of them coming in the last 24 months.

 “The team and the organization are very confident in Skylar,” McDaniel said.

 McDaniel said the team has not made any decision about whether to place Tagovailoa on injured reserve.
-Tagovailoa was expected at the team facility on Friday to start the process of being evaluated in earnest.
+Tagovailoa was at the team facility Friday, as expected and as McDaniel said would be the case, to start the process of being evaluated in earnest.

-“We just have to operate in the unknown and be prepared for every situation,” McDaniel said, noting that the only opinions that will matter to the team will be the ones from Tagovailoa and the medical staff.
+How long that process takes is one of the countless unknowns right now.

+“The people that matter most, and their opinions, are Tua, the doctors and the experts,” McDaniel said.

-McDaniel added that he doesn’t see Tagovailoa playing in Miami’s next game at Seattle on Sept.
+All that seems certain: McDaniel doesn’t envision Tagovailoa playing in Miami’s next game at Seattle on Sept.
 22.

+Tagovailoa was hurt on a play where he collided into Bills defensive back Damar Hamlin.
+Tagovailoa, who was rushing successfully for a first down, initiated the contact by lowering his shoulder into Hamlin instead of sliding as many quarterbacks do on a scramble.

+Players from both teams motioned that Tagovailoa was hurt after that play, and as he lay on the turf the quarterback exhibited some signs — certain arm movements, for example — typically associated with a traumatic brain injury.
+He remained down on the field for a couple of minutes, got to his feet and walked to the sideline after the play in the third quarter.

 Tagovailoa was 17 for 25 passing for 145 yards, with one touchdown and three interceptions — one of which was returned for a Buffalo score — when he got hurt.
 Thompson completed eight of 14 passes for 80 yards.